alelovo/Probability-project/README.md

 1. Initializing with a random initial configuration of the vector $\theta$
 2. Proposing a new vector $\theta^*$
 3. Accept $\theta^*$ with a probability depending on $\mathcal{H}(X, y; \theta)$

+**Results**

+All results and graphical representations are included and explaned in the project.